rohan-v8rma/Java-Juggernaut/JavaProjects/README.md

 - The access modifiers used can be read about [below](#access-modifiers-in-java).

+- By default, JVM invokes the `main()` method of `public` class within a `.java` file.
+JVM always looks for the `main()` method with a `String` type Array as a parameter.

 - The reasoning for keeping the `main()` method as `static` is quite practical.

-  If a method or data member is static, that data member/method can be called directly using class name without creating an instance of the class.
+  If a method or data member is `static`, that data member/method can be called directly using class name without creating an instance of the class.
+Note that `static` members can be accessed using instances AS WELL.

-  So, JVM need not instantiate the class `Main` and can directly call the method.
+  So, JVM need NOT instantiate the class `Main` and can directly call the method.

 - `String[] args` is the syntax for declaring an array in Java.

   It is kept as an argument for the `main()` method for taking the input of arguments of the type `String` when running the executable of the source file as shown: